filecoin-project/specs/src/systems/filecoin_blockchain/chainsync/_index.md

 > Is a graph necessarily connected, or is this just a bag of blocks, with each disconnected subgraph being reported in heads/tails?

-The latter.  the partial graph is a DAG fragment-- including disconnected components. here's a visual example, 4 example PartialGraphs, with Heads and Tails. (note they aren't tipsets)
+The latter.
+The partial graph is a DAG fragment-- including disconnected components. here's a visual example, 4 example PartialGraphs, with Heads and Tails. (note they aren't tipsets)

 ![](https://user-images.githubusercontent.com/138401/67014349-90bdae00-f0a9-11e9-9f29-bdca6c673c4b.png)